 Despite the low price, this is a well-balanced and well-constructed putter that is a top seller.

-You have a choice of a pistol grip or an oversize grip according to your preference.
+You have a choice of a pistol grip or an oversize grip with this putter according to your preference.
 It is face balanced with no toe hang.

-While they are all great options, the Odyssey Red Ball Putter our top pick.
-It is highly forgiving and the White Hot RX inserts provide impressive consistency and control.
+While they are all great options, the Odyssey Red Ball Putter is our top mallet putter pick for 2021.
+This putter highly forgiving and the White Hot RX inserts provide impressive consistency and control.